Perspectives Journal

-Perspective for life
+Perspective for Life

 The Perspectives Journal is highly inspired by the ever-popular Bullet Journal®.
 The Perspectives Journal takes the methodology into the digital world, unlocking new ways to organize, while embracing the thoughtfulness and intentionality of a traditional journal.